wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Similarly, `CommandRouteByAddress`, `CommandWriteback`, and `MemEventTypeArr` define command route, command write back flag, and the memory event type, which are extracted from the rest of the table columns.

+Coherence states are defined as a table by the macro `STATE_TYPES`, with the first column being the state, and the second column being the next state.
+The `enum` type `State` stores a list of all coherence states, which is defined by extracting the first column of the `STATE_TYPES` table.

 ## The Hierarchy Interface